stanbaek/ece387/_sources/Appendix/login-server.md

 showmount -e localhost
 ```

-> `root_squash` is used here to simplify initial account creation.
-It is better isolation between students — see "Grant Students Restricted sudo Access" in [login-client.md](login-client.md).
+> **`root_squash` is what actually isolates students from each other.** It tells the server to treat root on any master as an unprivileged anonymous user, so `sudo cat /home/students/a27-t02/lab3.py` run from a master is refused by the server — regardless of what a student managed to do on the client.
+Nothing in this guide needs `no_root_squash`: `create_students.sh` and the push loop both run locally on this server, not over NFS.
+The tradeoff is that administrative fixes to student files must be made here rather than from a master.
+See "Grant Students Restricted sudo Access" in [login-client.md](login-client.md).

 ### 1.8 Open Required Firewall Ports